awslabs/aws-deployment-framework/docs/user-guide.md

 file that will live along side your resources in your repository.
 This file defines how and what AWS CodeBuild will do during certain phases.

-Let's take a look an example to breakdown how the AWS Deployment Framework uses `buildspec.yml` files to elevate heavy lifting when it comes to deploying CloudFormation templates.
+Let's take a look at an example and breakdown how the AWS Deployment Framework uses `buildspec.yml` files to elevate heavy lifting when it comes to deploying CloudFormation templates.

 ```yaml